Semi-local string comparison: algorithmic techniques and applications

+The total number of iterations in the elimination procedure is at most $2n$.
+This is because in total, at most $n$ columns are added to the staircase, and at most $n$ (in fact, exactly $n-n^{1/2}$) columns are eliminated.
+Therefore, the elimination procedure runs in time $O(n)$.

+Let $A'$ be the $n^{1/2} \times n^{1/2}$ matrix obtained from $B$ by deleting the $n-n^{1/2}$ eliminated columns.
+Using incremental queries to matrix $P$, it is straightforward to obtain matrix $A'$ explicitly in random-access memory in time $O(n)$.
+We now call the algorithm of \lmref{lm-rowmin-tmon} to compute the row minima of $A'$, and therefore also of $B$, in time $O(n)$.

+We now need to fill in the remaining row minima of matrix $A$.
+The row minima of matrix $A'$ define a chain of $n^{1/2}$ submatrices in $A$ at which these remaining row minima may be located.
+More specifically, given two successive row minima of $A'$, all the $n^{1/2}$ row minima that are located between the two corresponding rows in $A$ must also be located between the two corresponding columns.
+Each of the resulting submatrices has $n^{1/2}$ rows; the number of columns may vary from submatrix to submatrix.
+It is straightforward to eliminate from each submatrix all columns not containing any nonzero of matrix $P$; therefore, without loss of generality, we may assume that every submatrix is of size $n^{1/2} \times n^{1/2}$.

-Thus, every element query can be performed in time $O(1)$.
-Therefore, the overall running time is $O(n)$. \end{proof} \begin{example} In \figref{f-rowmin}, the incremental queries within the elimination algorithm in the proof of \lmref{lm-rowmin} are shown by arrows.
+We now call the algorithm recursively on each submatrix to fill in the remaining leftmost row minima.
+The amount of work remains $O(n)$ in every recursion level.
+There are $\log\log n$ recursion levels, therefore the overall running time of the algorithm is $O(n \log\log n)$. \end{proof} \begin{example} In \figref{f-elim}, the incremental queries made by the elimination algorithm in the proof of \lmref{lm-rowmin-loglog} are shown by arrows.
 Note that no incremental query can cross a vertical dotted line, since every such line represents an arbitrary number of eliminated columns. \end{example}

+A faster, time-optimal solution was suggested by Gawrychowski \cite{Gawrychowski:12}. \begin{lemma} Under the conditions of \lmref{lm-rowmin-loglog}, the running time can be reduced to $O(n)$. \end{lemma} \begin{proof} As before, observe that vector $c$ has no effect on the positions of any row minima.
+Therefore, we assume without loss of generality that $c(i)=A(i,0)=0$ for all $i$, so $A(i,j) = P^\Sigma(i,j) + b(j)$ for all $i$, $j$.
+Also note that we can perturb the elements of vector $b$ slightly, so that each leftmost row minimum becomes the only minimum in its row.
+Therefore, from now on we will omit the adjective ``leftmost''.

+Consider vector $b$, which coincides with the bottom row of matrix $A$: $b=A(n,*)$.
+Suppose that for some $j$, $j'$, $j \leq j'$, we have $A(n,j) \leq A(n,j')$.
+Then, the element $A(n,j')$ cannot be the minimum in row $n$.
+Furhermore, by the Monge property of matrix $A$, we have $A(i,j) \leq A(i,j')$ for all $i$, therefore an element $A(i,j')$ cannot be the minimum in any row $i$, and hence column $j'$ can be safely excluded from the search for row minima.
+After excluding all such columns, the remaining elements in row $n$ form a decreasing subsequence of \emph{record minimal values,} which we call for short the \emph{record subsequence}.
+Here, an element $b(j')$ is called a record minimal value, if we have $b(j) > b(j')$ for all $j \leq j'$.
+The record subsequence can be found trivially in a single pass of the input vector $b$ in time $O(n)$.
+The final element in the record subsequence is the row minimum in row $n$.